 If you are unable to secure a Work Study position during fall quarter, there is the possibility of having your award decreased.
 This ensures the Work Study funds will benefit the maximum number of students.

 Work Study Waiting List

 If a student has not been awarded Work Study during the initial awarding period, and are eligible to receive Work Study, they can be placed on the Work Study Waiting List.
 As funds become available throughout the year the Student Employment Center awards off of this list.
-If a student on the waiting list receives Work Study, they will be mailed a new Financial Aid Award Letter notifying them of this.
+If a student on the waiting list receives Work Study, they will be mailed a new Financial Aid Offer Letter notifying them of this.